carlmontanari/scrapli/docs/api_docs/response.md

             N/A

         """
-        if any(response.failed for response in self.data):
+        return any(response.failed for response in self.data)
-            return True
-        return False

     @property
     def result(self) -> str: